LaVonne Idlette

-LaVonne Idlette (born October 31, 1985 in Miami, United States) is an American hurdler competing internationally for the Dominican Republic.
+LaVonne Idlette (born October 31, 1985, in Miami, United States) is an American hurdler competing internationally for the Dominican Republic.
 At the 2012 Summer Olympics, she competed in the Women's 100 metres hurdles.

 Her personal bests are 12.77 seconds in the 100 metres hurdles (+1.8 m/s, Montverde 2013) and 8.16 seconds in the 60 metres hurdles (Sopot 2014).
 Both are current Dominican Republic records.

 Idlette appeared on The Amazing Race 32 with Kellie Wells and placed tenth and being the second team eliminated.

+Since 2023, Lavonne Idette has served as a Global Partner of the ACE Global Leaders of Excellence Network.